pielstroem/Topics/README.md

 ## Working with MALLET
 MALLET is a Java-based package for statistical natural language processing.
 The MALLET topic modeling toolkit contains efficient, sampling-based implementations of Latent Dirichlet Allocation, Pachinko Allocation, and Hierarchical LDA.

+This library provides a wrapper for MALLET, so you can call this Java-based tool from within the Python environment.

 You can download the software [here](http://mallet.cs.umass.edu/download.php).
 For more detailed instructions, have a look at [this](http://programminghistorian.org/lessons/topic-modeling-and-mallet).

 ## Troubleshooting